 Jerky is a popular request amongst astronauts going on space missions

 Equipment - The aim is to dry out the beef quickly – and at a high enough temperature – so it doesn’t spoil, but without actually cooking the meat.
 Dehydrators are best because they closely regulate low temperatures, however an oven can also work if you carefully monitor its temperature with a thermometer – most domestic ovens are not designed to be accurate at low temperatures.

-Timings - 6-8 hours at 68°C is ideal – after that, tear a piece apart, and check that the jerky has a dried-out, rather than fleshy, consistency.
+Timings - 6-8 hours at 68°C is ideal (after first heating the meat to 71°C, following USDA guidelines above) – after that, tear a piece apart, and check that the jerky has a dried-out, rather than fleshy, consistency.